pyguify/guify/docs/README.md

 # priority - Sets the order of the tests, priority 0 will run before priority 1
 # description - the small text description under the test's name in the gui.
 @app.register(name='Test 1', priority=0, description='This is a test')
-# Define the test, each argument that "test_1" requires will be automatically prompted for in the gui.
+# Define the test, each argument that "test_1"
+# requires will be automatically prompted for in the gui.
-# if same arg name (example_arg) apperas on 2 different tests, it will be requested only once in the gui.
+# no arg will be requested twice.
 def test_1(example_arg):
     # app.monitor object represents the textarea on the right-hand side of the gui
     # app.monitor.clear_text() - sets the text to empty string